docker-library/docs/websphere-liberty/content.md

 USER 1001
 ```

+Please note that this pattern will duplicate the docker layers for those artifacts, which can heavily bloat your resulting docker image (depending on the size of the artifact).
+So it is recommended to set the permissions before or during copy.

 # Tags

 There are multiple tags available in this repository.
 The image with the tag `beta` contains the contents of the install archive for the latest monthly beta.
 The other images are all based on the latest generally available fix pack.